nikosgravos/SoptifyRoom/README.md

 Built with **ASP.NET Core** in **Visual Studio**, this project was developed as part of a university thesis at the University of Piraeus.
 📄 [Thesis & Demo](https://dione.lib.unipi.gr/xmlui/handle/unipi/17920)

+You can improve and modify this project in any way.
+A room template is provided so you can also create new rooms in Blender.

 ## 🚀 Features